diya1094/Front-End-Practice-Projects/README.md

-This repository consists of all the practice projects I made using HTML, CSS and Js.
+This repository contains all practice website using HTML, CSS and Js that I made while learning JS.

+Practice Project 1: To-do List

+Practice Project 2: Quiz App